hackclub/hackclub/workshops/memory game/README.md

 ## The JavaScript

 Create a DOM [event-listener](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) for the event [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event).
-All our JavaScript code will be inside the event-listener, which will be excuted after the content loaded.
+All our JavaScript code will be inside the event-listener, which will be executed after the content of the web page is loaded.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {